-- it is a product with digital elements
+What is a product with digital elements under the CRA?

 Are hardware components and foundational electronics covered if they are placed on the market separately?